Lattice and Non-lattice Piercing of Axis-Parallel Rectangles: Lattice piercing

-In summary, for any finite family $\F$ of axis-parallel rectangles of dimensions at least $1$, there is an optimal $\F$-piercing lattice $\Lambda$ with a canonical vector basis $\{u,v\}$ satisfying properties P1--P3 given in the introduction.
+In summary, for any finite family $\F$ of axis-parallel rectangles of dimensions at least $1$, any optimal $\F$-piercing lattice $\Lambda$, after a possible reflection of the $x$-axis, has a canonical vector basis $[u,v]$ satisfying properties P1--P3 given in Section~\ref{sec:intro}.